heart green

 Survey of 2,536 mostly European dog guardians (owners)

 Knight et al. (2022) studied 2,536 dogs fed vegan or meat-based diets for at least one year.
 Being a very large-scale study, these results confer a high degree of statistical reliability.
-Included were guardian opinions of health – which are not always reliable – as well as a range of more objective data, such as prevalence of medication usage.
+Included were owner opinions of health – which are not always reliable – as well as a range of more objective data, such as prevalence of medication usage.
 Many different indicators of health were pooled.
 The researchers concluded that the healthiest and least hazardous diets for dogs are nutritionally sound vegan diets.

 This is the latest research published in January 2023 in Veterinary Sciences University of Adelaide.
 They have brought together the health findings from the 16 recent studies on dogs and cats fed vegan diets.